How E2B Works

 The file name of your .mnu file does not matter and it can be changed to whatever you like - but all .mnu files are collected by E2B in alphabetical order, and all folders below the specified Menu folder ('MFOLDER') are searched.

 The folder names under the menu folders on the E2B USB drive (e.g. \_ISO\MAINMENU\MNU) have no particular significance - any folder name can be used - but most .mnu files are usually designed so that the payload file should be in the same folder as the .mnu file.
 Look at the .mnu files in the docs folder to see how they work.
 Also, in the \_ISO\docs\E2B Utilities folder there is a drag-and-drop cmd file tool to help you create .mnu files and .txt files.

-GFXBoot menus do not support grub4dos hotkeys, so often you will see two 'iftitle' type menu entries for the same function in an E2B .mnu file, one menu entry will test for GFX="" (normal grub4dos menu) and will define a hotkey, and the other menu will contain a test for not GFX="" (in case the user has specified a GFXBoot menu using the GFX variable in the MyE2B.cfg file).
+GFXBoot menus do not support grub4dos hotkeys, so often you will see two 'iftitle' type menu entries for the same function in an E2B .mnu file, one menu entry will test for if GFX="" (normal grub4dos menu) and will define a hotkey, and the other menu will contain a test for if not GFX="" (in case the user has specified a GFXBoot menu using the GFX variable in the MyE2B.cfg file).